easymarketing/sidekiq_workflows/README.md

 `perform(C, 'first', 'second', 'third', delay: 5.minutes)`

 After the successful completion of `B`, `C` will be scheduled for execution at 5 minutes in the future.

+Generally, `perform` can be used in two ways:

+* `perform(C, 'first', 'second', 'third', delay: 5.minutes)`
+* `perform([worker: C, payload: ['first', 'second', 'third'], delay: 5.minutes])`

+The second form can be used to perform multiple workers within a single batch.

 ## Launching a workflow